SmartData-Polito/notable-posts-topics-OSN/README.md

 ## ANOMALY DETECTION

-Apply the Boxplot Rule method to extract **notable posts** for each influencer and save them in a CSV file ("anomalies.csv").
+Apply the Boxplot Rule method to extract **notable posts** for each influencer and save them in a csv file ("anomalies.csv").
 * **Output**: the same previous Pandas DataFrame with the following column in addition:
     * **n_anomalies**: number of anomalies for each week.

+## CLUSTERING

+### Graphs creation

+We build a graph for each time step, where each node represents a post, connected to other posts by a weighted edge if it has at least one hashtag in common with those posts.
+For the computation of the weight of the arcs, we opt to use the metric based on the Jaccard Index similarity measure.
+* **Input**:  DataFrame of notable posts (obtained in the Anomaly Detection phase);
+* **Output**: Dictionary (key,value) -> key:   string "year_week", value: NetworkX Graph object.

-## CLUSTERING (Graphs creation and Louvain Community Detection algorithm)
+### Louvain Community Detection algorithm

 * **Output**: the same previous Pandas DataFrame with the following columns in addition:
     * **community**: identification number of the community to which the post belongs;